alanwatsonforster/glass/src/glass/groundunitdata/SAMs.md

 - MIM-71A
   - Based on AIM-9D
   - AS has speed 12 and Puma has speed 14.
 I adopt Puma's values.
+  - Puma has the same hit rolls for OG as CW.
+I adopt the AS values.
 - MIM-71C
   - Wikipedia: improved guidance, fuse, and warhead.
   - AS has speed 12 and Puma has speed 14 (for the E).
 I adopt Puma's values.